bonitasoft/bonita-doc/md/define-who-can-do-what.md

    ![Diagrams with lanes](images/getting-started-tutorial/define-who-can-do-what/diagrams-with-lanes.png)<!--{.img-responsive .img-thumbnail}-->

 ::: info
-A lane is used to group together user tasks that should be done by the same set of users.
+A lane is used to group together user tasks that are to be done by the same set of users.
 :::

 Now we need to define "actors," one for each lane, and map them to the lane they belong to:
 1. Select the pool
 1. Go to **General > Actors**
-1. Click on the **Add** button
+1. Click on **Add**
 1. Click on the default name of the actor (_Actor1_) and change it to: _Customer actor_
 1. Repeat to create _Manager actor_
-1. Select the _Customer actor_ and click on **Set as initiator** button.
-This will add a flag on this actor to mark it as the one who can start the process
+1. Select the _Customer actor_ and click on **Set as initiator**.
+This will add a flag on this actor, to mark it as the one who can start the process

    ![Add and rename actors, define initiator](images/getting-started-tutorial/define-who-can-do-what/add-rename-actors-set-initiator.gif)<!--{.img-responsive .img-thumbnail}-->